 Open versus Endoscopic Approach in Gall Bladder Surgery

-On the contrary it is better to decide earlier than later to minimize risk of complications.
+On the contrary, it is better to decide earlier than later to minimize the risk of complications.
 The laparoscopic surgery takes about 30-40 minutes and the open surgery takes about 60-75 minutes